 After finishing her Master’s degree in American Literature in 2017, Nicholl has focused mainly on charity work and campaigning.
 She firmly believes in the power of young peoples voices and their ability to shape the world around them.
 When she isn’t at work, Nicholl enjoys reading, drawing, editing and exploring the city.

 After graduating from the University of Vienna, Juno started working for a non-profit organisation which supports youth employment and training projects worldwide.
 She then came to London to continue her studies and decide to stay a little longer.
 As an avowed Francophile and humanist she strongly believes in liberty, equality and fraternity, as well as justice and solidarity.
 On the weekends you may find Juno running around London with her camera trying to find the 'extra' in ordinary.

-Head of Mentoring
+Head of Political Engagement

 Rory has worked in Parliament, the Human Rights Sector and helped in the creation and running of a charity for homeless refugees in Paris.
 He enjoys working directly with young people and is always looking for ways for them to have their voices listened to on a wider scale.
 After finishing his Masters degree in Human Rights at Sciences Po Paris in July 2017 he is eager to help bring about real and meaningful change to vulnerable people’s lives.
 Outside of work, Rory is an avid reader and rock climbing enthusiast.